Fiston-pro/AWS-summary/README.md

 Amazon Cognito is a simple user identity service that helps you securely manage and synchronize app data for your users across their mobile devices.

-AWS Elastic Block Store (EBS) is storage used by the EC2 to store persistent data.
+AWS Elastic Block Store (EBS) is storage used by one EC2 to store persistent data.

 WS Security Token Service (AWS STS) is a web service that enables you to request temporary, limited-privilege credentials for AWS IAM users or for users that you authenticate